AdsCryptoz22/EasyBuildSystem/README.md

 Requires only a Main Camera as well as a [Build Manager](https://www.adsstudio12.net/) to work, it is very well out of box.

-A terrain detection system can be configured on your shares to avoid collision with the terrain, there is also a physics system with conditions can be added to your parts.
+A terrain detection system can be configured on your parts to avoid the collision with the terrain, there is also a physics system with conditions can be added to your parts.

 Integrations are available such as [Inventory Pro](https://www.assetstore.unity3d.com/en/?stay#!/content/66801) or uNet.
 Some examples scenes are included in the package or you can use the Quick Start function for integrations.